OpenclassroomsProject/ManceauDonovan_6_02052022/API/README.md

 This API was create in JavasScript with [Node](https://github.com/nodejs/node) version 16.14.2 and [ExpressJs](https://github.com/expressjs/express) version 4.18.1
 ## Development server
-Go to API folder and run `npm install` for install all required packages.
+Go to the root folder and run `npm install` for install all required packages.

 ## Run server